bikerider/playbook/troubleshootting/app_orig_call_troubleshooting.md

 This document describes the basic operations troubleshooting procedure for the app originated flow.
 It describes briefly the proposed checks to be done for massive and single customer/call issues.

-## Massive problems in incoming call flow
+## Massive problems in Outgoing call flow

 ### ASR decrease/ non successful responses increase